M-Borer/zen-mods/square-tabs/readme.md

 # Square Tabs

-Revoes rounded corners from tabs in the tab bar.
+Removes rounded corners from tabs in the tab bar.

 This should generally be compatible with other mods that affect the tab bar.